-Please note that it is not possible to store luggage or other belongings at LdM or in your apartment prior to or after the program.
+It is not possible to store luggage or other belongings at LdM or in your apartment prior to or after the program.

 Orientation

 Upon arrival, the LdM staff will orient you to the program and the city before classes begin.
 Be sure to arrive with enough cash (in Euros) to buy immediate necessities, such as soap and toilet paper for your apartment.